 Ciproxin is effective for all Gram-negative pathogenic organisms, including Pseudomonas aeruginosa.

 It is also active against gram-positive pathogenic organisms such as staphylococci and streptococci, and plasmid-bearing bacteria are also sensitive to ciproxin.

 Ciprofloxacin can be used in combination with other antibiotics such as:

-- In streptococcal therapy : Mezlocillin, azlocillin and other effective β-lactam antibiotics.
+- In streptococcal medicine: Mezlocillin, azlocillin, and other effective β-lactam antibiotics.

-- In staphylococcal therapy : β-lactam antibiotics, especially isoxazolylpenicillins, vancomycin.
+- In staphylococcal treatment: β-lactam antibiotics, especially isoxazolyl penicillins, vancomycin.

 It is indicated in infections caused by alterable pathogens to ciproxin:

-- Pneumonia caused by Proteus, Pneumococcus, Enterobacter, Klebsiella, E. coli, Haemophilus, Legionella, Branhamella and Staphylococcus.
+- Pneumonia is caused by Proteus, Pneumococcus, Enterobacter, Klebsiella, E. coli, Haemophilus, Legionella, Branhamella, and Staphylococcus.

 - Infections in the eyes